ChrstphrHll/npc_gen/students/Hartwen Galaeron.md

 ---
 # Hartwen Galaeron
 ### Description
-- Human Cleric from Qualnis
+- Human Cleric from Aldercrown Empire
 - 2nd year Diplomacy student in Alderden
 - short wavy green hair that's plain, Pale Blue eyes, and Fair skin
 - Is Plain and Childish, and has Involvement as their ideal
+- Speaks in a light, indirect, sudden manner

 ### Notes